lincolnlychan/How-to-find-the-only-Rainbow-Eucalyptus-in-Hong-Kong/README.md

 # How-to-find-Rainbow-Eucalyptus-in-Hong-Kong-Disneyland
-Rainbow Eucalyptus or Eucalyptus deglupta tree can be found near the only bridge in Inspiration Lake Recreation Centre, Hong Kong.
+Rainbow Eucalyptus or Eucalyptus deglupta tree can be found near the only bridge and Artificial Waterfall in Inspiration Lake Recreation Centre, Hong Kong.